blyatcolor-sudo/SkidMenu/README.md

 ## About the creator

-Active on Discord as snowhaxx.
 We now have an official SkidMenu Discord server where you can report bugs, suggest features, or just hang out:

 **[Join the Discord](https://discord.gg/zgwTD4FFFx)**